themeblvd/theme-blvd-post-to-page-link/readme.txt

 = 1.1.0 =

+* Plugin re-written for Theme Blvd framework v2.3+ (will still work with older versions).

 = 1.0.1 =

 * Added formatting for Jump Start 1.0.0 (framework v2.2.0). -- This is just a temporary update.
 Once Jump Start and all other themes are updated to framework v2.2.1, we can re-do this plugin to be much, much cleaner.